 12 Go frozen

 Those truly adverse to cooking can rely on TJ’s frozen section for a throw-together gathering.
-Crowd-pleasers include vegetable spring rolls, mini vegetable samosas, and Thai vegetable gyoza.
-All pair well with Trader Joe’s Gyoza dipping sauce.
+Crowd-pleasers include Crispy Vegetable Pouches and Mini Vegetable Samosas Both pair well with Trader Joe’s Gyoza dipping sauce.

 Rose Bruno Bailey